j-isidro/CAD.Bridge/README.md

 # Truss Bridge Design, Analysis, and Physical Testing

 ## Project Overview
 This project focused on the complete engineering design process of a truss bridge, combining **structural theory**, **analytical calculations**, **CAD modeling**, and **physical prototyping**.
-Working in a small team, we designed a bridge structure, calculated internal member forces, manufactured the components, and experimentally tested the final assembly to evaluate its load-bearing performance.
+I designed a bridge structure, calculated internal member forces, manufactured the components, and experimentally tested the final assembly to evaluate its load-bearing performance.

 ### Final Prototype
 <img src="https://github.com/user-attachments/assets/9a10585f-f581-4b14-956e-2601c183a985"